luigi-rahona/icinga2-autod/README.md

-# icinga2-gen
+# icinga2-autogen

-##Purpose:
+# Purpose:
-The purpose of icinga2-autogen is to bring basic auto-generation of config files for Icinga2 by retrieving information from a iTop database.
+The purpose of icinga2-autogen is to bring basic auto-generation of config files for Icinga2 by retrieving information from a MySQL database.

-##Installation
+# Installation
 ```bash
 git clone https://github.com/hobbsh/icinga2-autod.git
 cd icinga2-autod